nlohrer/simple-synth/README.md

 # simple-synth
-Simple synth using python.
-So far, you can only create sine waves with this.
+Simple synth using Python to create basic sine, square, sawtooth or square waves. examples.py includes some examples for creating such waves and for basic additive synthesis.

-To create .wav files via command line, you can use "py sine.py [frequency] [length] [filename]"
+To create .wav files for sine waves via command line, you can use "python sine.py [frequency] [length] [filename]"

-For example, "py sine.py 440 5 a.wav" creates 5 second long sine wave pitched at A440.
+For example, "python sine.py 440 5 a.wav" creates a 5 second long sine wave pitched at A440.